The Response of Laser Interferometric Gravitational Wave Detectors Beyond the Eikonal Equation

 These results can now be used to compute the final output field.

 \paragraph{Interferometer Output}

-So far, we have worked with a electromagnetic field for simplicity.
+So far, we have worked with a complex electromagnetic field for simplicity.
 The physical field, however, is obtained by taking the real part.
-Assuming the emitted polarisation $E$ to be real (corresponding to linear polarisation), the real fields are obtained simply by replacing $e^{i \psi}$ by $\cos(\psi)$ in \eqref{eq:michelson beam 1} and \eqref{eq:michelson beam 2}.
-The \emph{overall} real field at the detector is thus
+Assuming the emitted polarisation $E$ to be real (corresponding to linear polarisation), the real fields are obtained simply by replacing $e^{i \psi}$ by $\cos(\psi)$ in \cref{eq:michelson beam 1,eq:michelson beam 2}.
+The \emph{overall} real field at the output port is thus